beatcode-official/server/DOCS.md

    - `type: "submit"`: used to submit your code for execution.
 Inside your `"data"` property:
      - `code: string`: your code string (includes boilerplate)
    - `type: "forfeit"`: used to forfeit the match
    - `type: "query"`: used to fetch current match data.
+   - `type: "ability"`: used to signal a buy/use of abilities.
 Inside your `"data"` property:
      - `action: string`: either `buy` or `use`
      - `ability_id: string`: the ID string of the ability
    - `type: "chat"`: used to send a message to your opponent in the game room.
 Inside your `"data"` property: